When you have finished the theory part of your

 outline vocabulary is of immediate benefit.
 Theory in the instruction book should be read and understood, so

-that you know why the new outlines are formed the way they are, but it is
+that you know why the new outlines are formed the way they are, and this

 the effort of picking up the pen or turning the page to the reading matter.
 The